Madhya Pradesh Girl Critical After Man Stabs Her For Rejecting Marriage Proposal

-A girl in a Madhya Pradesh village was critically injured after being stabbed by a man for allegedly refusing his marriage proposal, officials said today.
+A girl in a Madhya Pradesh village was critically injured after being stabbed by a man for allegedly turning down his marriage proposal, officials said today.

 The incident was reported from Bangarda village in Madhya Pradsh's Khandwa district on Monday.